We recently ran a social media competition asking teachers to share their top school trip planning tips. Here are some of our favourite answers!

 “Empower students to get the most out of their trip.
 Ensure they know exactly where they are going and why, what’s expected of them in terms of dress, behaviour and outcomes, and what to do if something goes wrong, e.g. they get ill or lost.

-There’s no point in taking students anywhere unless they know exactly where they are going why!
+There’s no point in taking students anywhere unless they know exactly where they are going and why!
 Students should be in a position to take ownership (as far as possible according to age, ability etc.) of the trip.”

 Take some games equipment